Luayfa/BlockchainRideSharing/README.md

-# BlockchainRideSharing
+# blockchainRideSharing
-Uber for blockchain MapBox API integration to provide ride duration and exact coordinates
+Uber for blockchain
+MapBox API integration to provide ride duration and exact coordinates